-- Follow the steps below. - Complete the worksheet that applies to you or let the IRS figure the credit for you. - If you have a qualifying child, complete and attach Schedule EIC.
+- Follow the steps below. - Complete the worksheet that applies to you or let the IRS figure the credit for you. - · If you have a qualifying child, complete and attach Schedule EIC.

-If you take the EIC even though you are not eligible and it is determined that your error is due to reckless or intentional disregard of the EIC rules, you will not be allowed to take the credit for 2 years even if you are eligible to de set.
-If you found the EIC you otherwise eligible to do so.
+If you take the EIC even though you are not eligible and it is determined that your error is due to reckless or intentional disregard of the EIC rules, you will not be allowed to take the credit for 2 years even if you are otherwise eligible to do so.
 If you fraudulently take the EIC, you will not be allowed to take the credit for 10 years.
 You may also have to pay penalties.